-The Group is exposed to foreign exchange risk resulting from the exposure to different currencies, mainly the NIS.
+The Group is exposed to foreign exchange risk resulting from the exposure to different currencies, mainly the U.S. dollar.
 Foreign exchange risk arises on recognized assets and liabilities that are denominated in a foreign currency other than the functional currency.

-The Group acts to reduce the foreign exchange risk by managing an adequate part of the available liquid sources in or linked to the NIS.
+The Group acts to reduce the foreign exchange risk by managing an adequate part of the available liquid sources in or linked to the dollar.